 Marc spent 2019 gathering support for a community that could offer all those things.
-After much research and planning, in January Marc launched The Consultancy Growth Network.
-It’s a peer community specifically for consulting business owners turning over between £500k and £20m and it already has 30 members.
+After much research and planning, in January 2020 Marc launched The Consultancy Growth Network.
+It’s a peer community specifically for consulting business owners turning over up to £20m and now has nearly 100 members.

 The collective mindset

 Central to the network is its panel of expert advisors, all of whom have a wealth of experience growing consulting businesses and advising consulting business owners specifically.
 Dom Moorhouse is one of them.
 Dom built his consultancy to £20m in 5 years and is now an author, coach, NED and angel investor.

 “Exposure to the views of peers and different experts, who importantly don’t always agree, is critical if you want to find the path that gets you to where you want to be quickly,” says Dom.
 “Regular interactions with those on the same journey as you not only help you realise you’re not alone, which is hugely valuable, but they also give you timely access to practical insights and advice that you can implement the next day”.

 Members of the network also get access to client introductions through the Network’s referral forums.
 And an annual calendar of networking workshops, interactive webinars, open forums and more introduces them to niche suppliers with deep experience in the consulting industry.
 They include specialists in resourcing, finance, sales, marketing, operations and law.